• Skip to main content

 Some products are only rated up to 300-400lbs, while others can safely support 800lbs+.

-See Squat Rack vs Power Rack: Which Is Best For Your Home Gym in 2023 for a deeper dive into the difference, pros & cons of these two popular pieces of strength training equipment.
+See Squat Rack vs Power Rack: Which Is Best For Your Home Gym for a deeper dive into the difference, pros & cons of these two popular pieces of strength training equipment.

 The Best Cheap Power Rack and Squat Rack